 Figure 2: Interplay between chromatin changes and hallmarks of DNA repair during germline epigenetic reprogramming.

-Amouroux R, Nashun B, Shirane K, Nakagawa S, Hill PW, D’Souza Z, Nakayama M, Matsuda M, Turp A, Ndjetehe E, Encheva V, Kudo NR, Koseki H, Sasaki H, Hajkova P. (2016) De novo DNA methylation drives 5hmC accumulation in mouse zygotes.
-Nat Cell Biol.
-[Epub ahead of print]
+Amouroux R, Nashun B, Shirane K, Nakagawa S, Hill PW, D’Souza Z, Nakayama M, Matsuda M, Turp A, Ndjetehe E, Encheva V, Kudo NR, Koseki H, Sasaki H, Hajkova P. (2016).
+De novo DNA methylation drives 5hmC accumulation in mouse zygotes.
+Nat Cell Biol 18, 225.

-Nashun B, Hill PW, Smallwood SA, Dharmalingam G, Amouroux R, Clark SJ, Sharma V, Ndjetehe E, Pelczar P, Festenstein RJ, Kelsey G, Hajkova P. (2015) Continuous histone replacement by Hira is essential for normal transcriptional regulation and de novo DNA methylation during mouse oogenesis.
-Mol cell, 19;60(4)611-25.
+Nashun B, Hill PW, Smallwood SA, Dharmalingam G, Amouroux R, Clark SJ, Sharma V, Ndjetehe E, Pelczar P, Festenstein RJ, Kelsey G, Hajkova P. (2015).
+Continuous histone replacement by Hira is essential for normal transcriptional regulation and de novo DNA methylation during mouse oogenesis.
+Molecular Cell 60(4), 611-25.

 Nashun B, Hill PW, Hajkova P. (2015).
 Reprogramming of cell fate: epigenetic memory and the erasure of memories past.
 EMBO Journal 34(10), 1296-308.
 Pii: e201490649.